PurpleGuardian-Ai/PurpleGuardian.github.io/README.md

 # 🛡️ Welcome to My Cybersecurity Portfolio

 Hi there!
-I'm [Your Name], an IT professional and aspiring cybersecurity expert passionate about securing systems, defending networks, and uncovering vulnerabilities.
+I'm Nigel, an IT professional and aspiring cybersecurity expert passionate about securing systems, defending networks, and uncovering vulnerabilities.
 This GitHub page is a reflection of my journey in the cybersecurity world, featuring projects, certifications, and milestones as I develop my skills to tackle modern security challenges.

 ---